Lev T. Perelman is

 finished serving his second 4-year term as Chair of the CAP’s Chemistry Resource Committee, and he is currently Vice Chair of the CAP’s Accuracy-Based Testing Committee.
 He is also an Associate Editor of Clinical Chemistry.

 He has received two national recognition awards from the CAP - the Distinguished Patient Care Award in 2014, and the Laboratory Improvement Programs Service Award in 2015.

 Associate Professor at University at Albany-SUNY and the RNA Institute.
 He is interested in understanding 3D structure of nucleic acids, including tRNA, mRNA, rRNA and all other non-coding RNAs, and their metabolic

-Professor at the University of Arkansas for Medical Sciences.
-He completed a fellowship in gastrointestinal and hepatobiliary pathology at Beth Israel Deaconess Medical Center, Harvard Medical School, Boston, where
+Associate Professor of Pathology at Stony Brook University.
+He completed a fellowship in gastrointestinal and hepatobiliary pathology at Beth Israel Deaconess Medical Center, Harvard Medical School, Boston, where he

 Peirang Cao is Research